WolframBlockchainLabs/Wolfram-Catalyst-Navigator-Resources/ContentCollection.md

 2. Navigate: https://www.wolframblockchainlabs.com/dashboard/
 3. Click here in the top right corner:
 ![](images/AvailableData_2.png?raw=true)
+4. Click on “Wolfram Governance Data”, the first link in the drop down menu.
-4. Download and unzip file to access the “Cadano SQL” .csv file.
+5. Download and unzip file to access the “Cadano SQL”, this will have a table called “Voting Data”.

 ### Understanding the Banzhaf Power Index
 The Banzhaf Power Index, initially explained in the context of political science, measures the power of individual voters or groups of voters in a voting system.
 Unlike simple vote counting, it considers the potential influence a voter has in changing the outcome of a vote, taking into account all possible voting scenarios.
 In the Catalyst community, voting involves deciding on funding proposals with ADA and exists in a “1 coin 1 vote” system.
 The Banzhaf Power Index is adapted here to understand how voting power is distributed among various cohorts, based on the amount of ADA they control.
 ### Exploring the Banzhaf Power Index in Project Catalyst